Proven-Paradox/shaper-system/Handbook.md

 Effect: If you hit, the target decreases on the [Offensive Track](#the-offensive-track).
 You may use this either as an Attack (using your Physical Offense and targeting your opponent’s Physical Defense) or a Spell (using your Mental Offense to target you’re opponent’s Mental Defense).
 Description: A simple ability to make a target less effective offensively.
 This could be a curse, distracting or discouraging the target, sapping their strength away, hampering their vision, adjusting gravity around them to make their weapons and gear more unwieldy, and other things to hinder the target.

-#### Entangle
-Auxiliary [Terrain] [Careful] [Grounded]
-Action: Major
-Prerequisites: None
-Range: Short
-Targets: 1 Square
-Cost: 1 MP
-Duration: 1 round (Careful 3 rounds)
-Effect: The targeted square becomes difficult terrain for the duration.
-Moving into or out of the square requires a Major action.
-If you also use your minor action, the duration increases to 3 rounds.
-Description: A simple way to hinder opponents’ movements (though allies caught in the area are affected as well, unfortunately).
-This could be spreading caltrops or grease, magically reshaping the floor to be gravelly, deploying tear gas, or similar hindering effects.

 #### Expose
 Attack/Spell [Curse]